GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Krizoi.md

 **Run Speed**: It may run up to 6.5 yards per move.

-**Climb speed**: You may swim up to 3 yards per move, presuming the water isn’t too rough.
+**Climb speed**: It may swim up to 3 yards per move, presuming the water isn’t too rough.

-**Swim speed**: You may swim up to 2 yards per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 2 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;